Showing posts sorted by date for query WORKOUT. Sort by relevance Show all posts

 Negativity Can Overwhelm You

 Negativity, in its various forms, can significantly affect mental health.
+It cannot always be subdued with a few shots of Valium.
 Constant exposure to negative stimuli, be it through news cycles, social media, or personal interactions, can contribute to heightened stress levels, anxiety, and even depression.
 Recognizing the impact of negativity is the first step toward implementing effective detoxification strategies.

 A meta-analysis published in the Journal of Abnormal Psychology reviewed longitudinal studies on the prevalence of mood and anxiety disorders.
 The findings highlighted a correlation between increased exposure to negative life events and a higher risk of developing mental health issues (Kessler et al., 2010).